Decoding 1.5 Ounces: A practical guide to Weight and Measurement

 Q1: Is 1.5 ounces the same as 1.5 fluid ounces?

 A1: No. Ounces (oz) refer to weight, while fluid ounces (fl oz) refer to volume.
 They are not interchangeable.
-A fluid ounce is a unit of volume, typically used for liquids.
+On the flip side, a fluid ounce is a unit of volume, typically used for liquids.
 The weight of 1.5 fluid ounces depends on the density of the liquid.

 Q2: How can I accurately measure 1.5 ounces without a scale?